ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

 For this task, you will perform the steps to create a backup of the web application installed on your Ubuntu droplet in Lab 6.
 To complete this item, prepare an archive file (`.zip`, `.tar`, `.tgz` or equivalent) containing the following items:

-1. Website data and configuration files for the web application (this should NOT include the entire application, just the relevant configuration and data files that were modified after installation)
+1. Website data and configuration files for the web application.
+This should NOT include the entire application, just the relevant configuration and data files that were modified after installation.
+For Docker installations, any information required to recreate the Docker environment, such as a Docker Compose file, should also be included.
-2. Relevant Apache configuration files (virtual hosts)
+2. Relevant Apache or Nginx configuration files (virtual hosts, reverse proxy, etc.)
 3. A complete MySQL server dump of the appropriate MySQL database.
 It should contain enough information to recreate the database schema and all data.
 4. Clear, concise instructions in a README file for restoring this backup on a new environment.
 Assume the systems in that new environment are configured as directed in Lab 5.
 These instructions would be used by yourself or a system administrator of similar skill and experience to restore this application - that is, you don't have to pedantically spell out how to perform every step, but you should provide enough information to easily reinstall the application and restore the backup with a minimum of effort and research.